Francelia Billington: Career

-She began working in films for the Kalem Company's West Coast studio in 1912, before moving to Reliance-Majestic Studios the following year and continued starring in films under its banner when D.W.
+She began working in films for the Kalem Company's West Coast studio in 1912, then moved to Reliance-Majestic Studios the following year, and she continued starring in films under its banner when D.W.
 Griffith became the studio's director-general.
 Billington made The Half Breed with Jack Pickford in 1913.
 The production was filmed at the Majestic Studio on Boyle Heights.

-Billington left Majestic in 1915, and following her association with the Palo Alto Film Corporation, where she worked with Nell Shipman, one of the most remarkable figures in film history on the uncompleted film Wanda of the Red Street, joined Universal.
-There, she played leads for such directors as Rupert Julian and Rex Ingram.
+Billington left Majestic in 1915, and following her association with the Palo Alto Film Corporation, where she worked with Nell Shipman, one of the more remarkable figures in film history on the uncompleted film Wanda of the Red Street, she joined Universal.
+There, she played leads for directors Rupert Julian and Rex Ingram.
 In 1917, she went to The American Film Company in Santa Barbara, California to star in features directed by Edward Sloman.
-Her return to Universal in 1918 brought her a co-starring role in one of silent film's true cinematic milestones: Blind Husbands, Erich von Stroheim's directorial debut.
-Billington played the wife and Sam De Grasse the husband.
-Although her performance brought praise from the critics, she earned no other great roles and she continued in a mix of undistinguished melodramas, Westerns, and action films.
+Her return to Universal in 1918 brought her a co-starring role in one of silent film's cinematic milestones: Blind Husbands, Erich von Stroheim's directorial debut.
+Billington played the wife, and Sam De Grasse played the husband.
+Although her performance brought praise from the critics, she earned no other great roles, and she continued in a mix of undistinguished melodramas, Westerns, and action films.

 Later years

 Billington's level of film production slowed down with only five total films in 1918 and 1919.
 One of her 1920s features was a Western genre film with Tom Mix, titled Desert Love.
 Later that year, she returned to Rex Ingram's directorship with Hearts Are Trumps.
 Billington acted the role of Sybil Sayre in the first film made for the Ray Rockett Film Corporation, in 1920.
 She was cast with Betty Blythe in The Truant Husband (1921).
-The screenplay was based on a story by Albert Payson Terhune which had appeared in Cosmopolitan Magazine.
+The screenplay was based on a story by Albert Payson Terhune which had appeared in Cosmopolitan.
 Billington supported Madge Bellamy in The White Sin (1924).